aruizdealarcon/ipetikzmod/README.md

 </p>

 ### Step 1.
 Select the drawings you want to export to TikZ code.

+You can do this by simply mantaining the Cmd/Win key pressed and clicking the mouse.

 <p align="center">
 <img src="https://github.com/aruizdealarcon/ipetikzmod/blob/main/readme_files/example_02.jpg?raw=true" width="800"/>
 </p>